 Just who are zombies in the first place?
 They’re the “undead”–not truly human.
 They’re a threat and an enemy, right?

 Any time there’s a massive propaganda campaign against a perceived threat–real or unreal, we’re taught that the given enemy isn’t like us.
 You and I must be properly conditioned by the demonization and dehumanization of said enemy if we are to defend ourselves and be on the winning side.

 In Nazi Germany Jews were the enemy.
 In this country, during the Cold War, communists were the enemy.
-In recent years Islamo-fascist terrorists have become an enemy.
+In recent years terrorists and so-called Islamo-fascists have become an enemy.